 The report found that up to 90% of the required additional investment “could be recouped over the next thirty years by eliminating the need to buy gas.”
 However, it also noted that policy changes are necessary to enable the transition.

 The report highlights the need for public and private funds to facilitate large-scale deployment of renewables and heat pumps, as well as addressing permitting challenges.
-It also suggests the deployment of panels at speed and increasing support for insulation and the installation of heat pumps.
+It also suggests the deployment of rooftop solar panels at speed and increasing support for insulation and the installation of heat pumps.

 “The EU can alleviate energy security concerns, address the cost-of-living crisis through energy costs, and advance its goals to achieve net-zero emissions and tackle the climate crisis by eliminating reliance on importing a fossil fuel with volatile prices and supply,” Shrimali added.